hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 There is also support for filtering the list to return only the list of containers that are currently CDN-enabled.
-Passing in a query parameter of `?enabled_only=true` will suppress any private containers from appearing in the list.
+Passing in a query parameter of `?enabled_only=true` will suppress containers that have X-CDN-Enabled set to `False` so they will not appear appear in the list.

 When doing a GET request against an account or container, the service returns a maximum of 10,000 names per request.
 To retrieve subsequent names, you must make another request with